AlexGatz/pyscan/README.md

 # Pyscan

-tx-pyscan is a containerized wrapper for the Nuclei vulnerability scanner.
+pyscan is a containerized wrapper for the Nuclei vulnerability scanner.
 It simplifies the process of executing scans against a specified list of targets by providing a consistent and bandwidth-efficient environment.
 The tool prevents redundant template downloads, supports dynamic configuration through environment variables, and includes input validation to ensure proper operation.
 It is designed for users who require a streamlined, repeatable scanning process with minimal overhead.

 - Please review the [Project Discovery / Nuclei Project](https://github.com/projectdiscovery/nuclei.git) for more details about that tool.